Amazon Grows To $1 Trillion Valuation

 With now two companies hitting the $1 trillion mark, the race will be on to be the third company to hit the mark, unsurprisingly the two most likely to hit the mark next will be tech companies with Alphabet Inc. and Microsoft both getting close to $900 billion.
 Facebook doesn’t appear to be hitting that mark any time soon, with its profits stalling at $500 billion in July 2017, just one day after Amazon hit that mark.

-Having both $1 trillion companies in the same industry sector could cause concern for investors, with Amazon, Apple and Microsoft making up over 35 percent of the S&P 500’s total return reported the Wall Street Journal.
+Having both $1 trillion companies in the same industry sector could cause concern for investors, with Amazon, Apple, and Microsoft making up over 35 percent of the S&P 500’s total return, reported the Wall Street Journal.

-It’s been quite a year for Amazon’s CEO Jeff Bezos who overtook Microsoft’s Bill Gates for the title of world’s richest man according to Time, with his Blue Origin spaceflight company also growing alongside Space X.
+It’s been quite a year for Amazon’s CEO Jeff Bezos who overtook Microsoft’s Bill Gates for the title of world’s richest man, according to Time, with his Blue Origin spaceflight company also growing alongside Space X.

-Amazon’s rise has been impressive, with the initial stock offering less than $500 million in 1997 meaning an investment of $1000 21 years ago would now have turned an individual a millionaire.
+Amazon’s rise has been impressive, with the initial stock offering less than $500 million in 1997, meaning an investment of $1,000 21 years ago would now have turned an individual into a millionaire.